darionco/rollup-plugin-web-worker-loader/README.md

     preserveSource?: boolean,       // When inlined and this option is enabled, the full source code is included in the
                                     // built file, otherwise it's embedded as a base64 string.
 Default: false

+    preserveFileNames?: boolean,    // When code splitting is used (`inline === false`) the input worker file names are
+                                    // preserved, if duplicates are found `-n` is appended to the file names.
+                                    // Default: false

     enableUnicodeSupport?: boolean, // When inlined in Base64 format, this option enables unicode support (UTF16).
 This
                                     // flag is disabled by default because supporting UTF16 doubles the size of the final